harish-guda/personal-website/content/about.md

 I am Harish Guda.
 I am an Assistant Professor in the Department of Supply Chain Management at the [W.P.
 Carey School of Business](https://wpcarey.asu.edu) at Arizona State University.

-My research interests are at the interface of technology, marketplace design and operations management.
+My research interests are at the interface of technology, marketplace design and service operations management.
+In particular, I analyze incentive and information design issues in large platforms/marketplaces.
 I am also interested in the economics of supply chains.

 I enjoy theory.